 Still, at Costco you can stock up on quality booze at cheaper prices if you’re not doing the all-inclusive thing.

-Have you ever hit up La Comer in Mexico?
+Have you ever hit up the grocery stores in Mexico?
 Have I tempted you?

 “old teenager”? haaaaaa

 The seafood DOES look amazing – and I love that your helper managed to lobby your husband too!
 Old Teenager indeed – I suspect you won’t be allowed to forget that!